ceford/cefjdemos-data-jdm-help/articles/en/menus/menus-edit.md

 ## Quick Tips

-- If you forgot to create a module for this menu, go to the [Module Manager](https://docs.joomla.org/Help4.x:Modules/en "Help4.x:Modules/en"), found by going to **Home Dashboard â†’ Site â†’ Module**.
+- If you forgot to create a module for this menu, go to the Modules list, found by going to **Home Dashboard â†’ Site â†’ Module**.
 Click on **New**, and then on **Menu**.
 Fill in a title and select the Menu in the Module Parameters.